Jane Dudley, Duchess of Northumberland: Court life

 Jane Dudley served as a lady-in-waiting to Anne Boleyn, and later to Anne of Cleves.
 She was interested in the Reformed religion and, with her husband, moved in evangelical circles from the mid-1530s.
 In 1542 John Dudley was created Viscount Lisle.
-He was on friendly terms with William Parr, whose sister Catherine became Henry VIII's last queen in July 1543.
+He was on friendly terms with William Parr, whose sister Katherine became Henry VIII's last queen in July 1543.
 As one of her closest friends, the Viscountess Lisle was among the four ladies leading her to the altar on the marriage day.
 Jane Dudley belonged also to the courtly sympathizers of Anne Askew, whom she contacted during her imprisonment in 1545–1546.
 The forthright Protestant was burnt at the stake as a heretic in July 1546 on the contrivance of the religiously conservative court party around Bishop Stephen Gardiner.

 Renaissance humanism and science figured large in the Dudley children's education.
 In 1553 Jane Dudley herself commissioned two works from the mathematician and Hermeticist John Dee about heavenly configurations and the tides.
 Jane Dudley was close to her children; her eldest son, Henry, had died during the siege of Boulogne in 1544, aged 19.
 A postscript she wrote in 1552 under a letter by her husband to their then eldest son, John Dudley, 2nd Earl of Warwick, reads: "your lovynge mothere that wyshes you helthe dayli Jane Northumberland" [sic].
 She also had health problems: In 1548 her husband was unwilling to leave her side, because she "had had her fit again more extreme that she had any time yet."

 Under Edward VI John Dudley, Viscount Lisle was raised in 1547 to the title of Earl of Warwick, while Edward Seymour, Earl of Hereford became Duke of Somerset and Lord Protector.
 In October 1549 the Protector lost his power in a trial of strength with the Privy Council, from which John Dudley, Earl of Warwick emerged as Lord President of the Council and leader of the government.
 Somerset, who had been imprisoned in the Tower of London, was soon allowed to rejoin the Council.
 Before his release, the Duchess of Somerset and the Countess of Warwick had arranged daily banquets to reconcile their husbands.
 A marriage between their respective eldest son and daughter, Anne Seymour and John Dudley, was equally promoted by the two ladies.
 In June 1550 a grand wedding was staged at the palace of Sheen, attended by the twelve-year-old King Edward.
 Jane Dudley continued as a great lady at court during the ascendancy of her husband, who became Duke of Northumberland in October 1551.
 She was influential with him; the financier Thomas Gresham and the diplomat Richard Morrison sought her patronage, and she also interceded for Mary Tudor, who had stood godmother to one of her daughters in 1545.